FLAMIXSOFTWARE/b24-lead/README.md

 * leadopencart - Integration with a store on OpenCart
 * leadframework - Integration with frameworks: Laravel, Symfony, Zend and Yii
 * leadbitrix - Integration with a store on Bitrix
-* leadwoocomerce - Integration with a store on WooCommerce
+* leadwoocommerce - Integration with a store on WooCommerce
 * leadmagento - Integration with a store on Magento
 * leadshopify - Integration with a store on Shopify